-Creating and launching a product is one thing but developing and improving it is another.
-One of the best ways to do this is by absorbing as much feedback as possible through Customer Advisory Boards (CABs) and customer feedback loops.
+Creating and launching a product is one thing but developing and improving it is a whole other beast.
+One of the best ways to approach this is by absorbing as much feedback as possible through Customer Advisory Boards (CABs) and customer feedback loops.

-Tapping into honest critique from your customers is a crucial part of not only the strategic direction of your product but of your organization as a whole – even if sometimes, the truth is tough to hear.
+Tapping into honest critique from your customers is a crucial part of not only the strategic direction of your product, but of your organization as a whole – even if the truth is sometimes tough to hear.
 This guide will cover all the important aspects of creating a successful CAB, including:

-A Customer Advisory Board is a group of existing customers brought together on a regular basis to advise your company on forward-facing feedback on your product and strategic direction.
+Put simply, a Customer Advisory Board is a group of existing customers brought together on a regular basis to advise your company by providing forward-facing feedback on your product and strategic direction.

 CABs give customers the opportunity to share best practices and foster community building and networking among peers, whilst also deepening relationships with your company executives and product leaders.